andreitraistaru/firecracker/docs/snapshotting/snapshot.md

 - all TAPs associated with emulated guest network interfaces used by the original microVM, made available in the network namespace where the to-be-resumed Firecracker is running.

+Optional parameters:
+- `track_dirty_pages`, a boolean which can be used to enable tracking of dirty guest memory pages after the microVM is resumed.
+This enables saving an incremental guest memory snapshot at a later point.

 If one wishes to reuse an existing host TAP for restoring a microVM, make sure the *original/source* microVM Firecracker process has ended so